pirl/pirl-docs/src/migrate/connect_ledger_with_mew.md

 Then select the Pirl network
 ![MEW](media/connectMewWitLedger5.JPG)

-Then choose your address, check ti accept Terms and tada !
+Then choose your address, check `To access my Wallet, I accept Terms` and tada !
 ![MEW](media/connectMewWitLedger6.JPG)

 Now you can proceed to [claim guide](./claims_coins.md)